 Why not explain the perfect verbs (קָטַל) by strong verbs that actually like like the verb קָטַל? why use a weak verb with only two radicals (or ‘letters’) instead of three?
 Weak verbs are difficult enough to understand.
 Why begin verbs with them?

 In fact, I found all/most of the chapters on verbs to be at least somewhat confusing.
 On the one hand, the explanations are excellent, but the format of the chapters (and lack of paradigms, though they are in a back appendix) was unhelpful.

-Yes, though in a number of ways I still prefer both Allen Ross’ grammar (which you can find free lectures here) and Van Pelt/Pratico’s grammar.
+Yes, though in a number of ways I still prefer both Allen Ross’ grammar (which you can find free lectures here) and Van Pelt/Pratico’s grammar (my review here).
 Part of that is because I’ve worked through both of them (and Ross’ in Hebrew I & II).
 I also think both grammars are laid out better than this one.
 This one has a lot of good information in it, but it does require a lot of reading.
 Some chapters also try to get too far ahead of themselves by providing a brief look at a grammatical rule that will be examined in a later chapter.

 Chapter 1, when learning about vowels there’s a brief section about how nouns in construct can change their vowels.
 Yet this topic won’t be covered until chapter 12.
 Why not just leave it until then?
 Had this been my introduction to Hebrew, seeing vowels change in this way would have felt like a burden.